San Diego teachers given option to teach migrant kids in-person instead of Americans

 "The in-person educational program may not have traditional hours, so there may be opportunities for involvement outside regular work hours.
 Any opportunities will be voluntary, and employees will be compensated," San Diego County Superintendent of Schools Dr. Paul Gothold told district employees in an email reviewed by Fox News.

-Watson told Fox News that the district has since determined that the teachers instructing migrant children will only do so during the work day, which is during regular school hours that would otherwise be used for their own students which is funded by taxpayer dollars.
+Watson told Fox News that the district has since determined that the teachers instructing migrant children will only do so during the work day, which is during regular school hours that would otherwise be used for their own students with pay that's funded with taxpayer dollars.

 Class schedules reviewed by Fox News show that many San Diego schools are having shorter school days, with some teachers available for paid tutoring of district students during what would normally be the last hour of the school day.